All Episodes

 Senator, isn't that a flip?

-No, the two different questions.
+No, they're two different questions.

 It was not a mistake.

-The president, based on this is the way the real world works, the president based on the information that was provided.
+The president, based on, this is the way the real world works, the president, based on the information that was provided.

 But she was saying based on the information.